PacketFence Clustering Guide

 We strongly advise you change the username and password to something else than admin/packetfence although access to this dashboard doesn’t compromise the server.

-Now restart haproxy-portal and iptables in all nodes in order to complete the configuration:
+Now restart haproxy-portal in all nodes in order to complete the configuration:

 # /usr/local/pf/bin/pfcmd service haproxy-portal restart